-Pursuant to 49 CFR Section 26.63, if the District has reason to question whether an individual is a member of a group presumed to be socially and economically disadvantaged, the District will require the individual to demonstrate, by a preponderance of the evidence, that he or she is a member of such group.
-In making that determination, the District will consider whether or not the person has held himself or herself to be a member of the group over a long period of time prior to application for certification and whether the person is regarded as a member of the group by the relevant community.
-The District may require the applicant to produce appropriate documentation of group membership.
-If the District determines an individual claiming to be a member of a group presumed disadvantaged is not a member of such group, the individual must demonstrate social and economic disadvantage on an individual basis.
-The District's decision concerning membership in a designated group will be subject to the certification appeal procedures.
+Pursuant to 49 CFR Section 26.63, if BART has reason to question whether an individual is a member of a group presumed to be socially and economically disadvantaged, BART will require the individual to demonstrate, by a preponderance of the evidence, that he or she is a member of such group.
+In making that determination, BART will consider whether or not the person has held himself or herself to be a member of the group over a long period of time prior to application for certification and whether the person is regarded as a member of the group by the relevant community.
+BART may require the applicant to produce appropriate documentation of group membership.
+If BART determines an individual claiming to be a member of a group presumed disadvantaged is not a member of such group, the individual must demonstrate social and economic disadvantage on an individual basis.
+BART's decision concerning membership in a designated group will be subject to the certification appeal procedures.